HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 (Above is an image of the test.)

-I also tested this method with the servo.I did have some trouble using the adapted piano tutorial code with the servo.
+I also tested this method with the servo.
+I did have some trouble using the adapted piano tutorial code with the servo.
 The servo just kept repeating the servo cycle.
 After some assistance, I was able to simplify my code and resolve the problem.
-I tried many different iterations to first get the angles correct and then to get the interaction just happening once when the sensor touched and stop when they are apart.
+I tried many different iterations to first get the angles correct and then to get the interaction to happen once when the sensor touched and stop when they are apart.

 ![Image](tscode7.PNG)
 (This is one version of code that was unsuccessful.)